para Español marque aquí

 In 2019, Jeff received recognition as a "Distinguished Community Connector" for his work in helping build ARcare’s Positive Empowerment Program (a support program for people living with HIV) in the Fort Smith community.
 That same year, Jeff presented a training session for case managers on "Creative Community Outreach" that was well-received by his peers.
 He has also participated on panel discussions representing the interests of people with HIV and the LGBTQ community.
 Jeff’s history of service includes various roles with Arkansas HIV Planning Group, Engaging Arkansas Communities, Center on the Square Community Theater (Searcy, AR), 7hills Homeless Center (Fayetteville, AR), NWA Men’s Chorus (Fayetteville, AR), Men’s Chorus of the Ozarks (Springfield, MO), Springfield Regional Arts Council (Springfield, MO), and The GLO Center (LGBTQ Community Center in Springfield, MO).

 Jeff earned his undergraduate degree from Missouri State University and his MBA from Webster University.
+Jeff is also a Certified Grant Professional and a member of the Grant Professionals Association in both Arkansas and Missouri.
 Before working in HIV, Jeff served as a member of the administrative team for a homeless service agency in Northwest Arkansas.
 Prior to this, he enjoyed a successful career in design for nearly 10 years.
 His two areas of focus remain HIV and diversity in the arts.
 In 2011 and 2017, Jeff helped found and operate arts-based, non-profit organizations in Springfield, Missouri and Fayetteville, Arkansas.

 Topics